Numeric Data Types

 You do not need to have input in every field.
 For example, you can enter a duration of 1 year and 5 days, leaving the month field blank.

-Interval data allows you to enter the beginning and end dates and times for a resource.
+An Interval property allows you to enter the beginning and end dates and times for a resource.
 There are two sets of timestamp fields, one for the start date and one for the end.

 Click the first dropdown on the top right corner of the table of resources, which defaults to "Created".